 How to Review Your Year: Seven Steps to Reviewing Your Year – before planning the next one! – for any entrepreneur/small business owner.

 As the year draws to a close, I think it is really important to take some time to look back, before we look forward.
-So here are my seven steps to review your year.
+So here are my seven steps to help you review your year.

 Because if we don’t do it now, we will never find time to!
 And if you don’t see how far you’ve come, what you’ve achieved, (and what you haven’t), and take stock of where you are now, then it’s hard to set new goals for next year.